jb-gy/blog/README.md

 - [NSBE TTU ](https://www.nsbe.org/)

 ## WORK EXPERIENCE
-**Student Assistant @ Texas Tech University - IT Help Central (_Feb 2023 - Aug 2023_)**
+**Student Analyst I @ Texas Tech University - IT Help Central (_Feb 2023 - Aug 2023_)**
 - Served as first line technical support for departments, faculty, and students in the use of computing hardware, software, and network connections to facilitate access to IT   services
-- Aided in the development and revision of knowledge articles.
+- Aided in the development and revision of knowledge base articles to help resolve reoccurring requests.
-- Completed individual projects at the request of central management.
-- Aided in training students and faculty to adopt new MFA measures with Duo in the school's ecosystem.
+- Onboarded students and university staff in integrating Duo as the MFA medium for securing their accounts in the school's ecosystem.
-- Worked with senior staff to create new software solutions for the university.
+- Collaborated with senior staff to create software solutions for the university.

 **Cloud Engineer (mentee) @ BC Twenty (_Aug 2023 - Present_)**
 - Shadowed and collaborated with a team of engineers on the design, development, and implementation of new software programs for clients.